jordan95v/jordan95v/README.md

 📚 I'm currently a student at ESGI (Ecole Supérieure de Génie Informatique) in the Software Architecture branch (3rd year)

-🏢 I am doing my apprenticeship at BPCE, in the RIsk, Innovation and Consolidation team.
+🏢 I am doing my apprenticeship at BPCE, in the RIC team (Risk, Innovation and Consolidation).

 ## Projects